-Under the REE Act, liable entities that pay a large-scale generation shortfall charge, resulting from a shortfall of surrender of large-scale generation certificates, may claim a refund for the shortfall charge (less an administration fee).
-To qualify for a refund, liable entities must surrender additional large-scale generation certificates in a future year to cover all or part of the amount for which they initially paid the shortfall charge.
+Under the REE Act, liable entities that pay a large-scale generation shortfall charge, resulting from a shortfall of surrender of LGCs, may claim a refund for the shortfall charge less an administration fee.
+To qualify for a refund, liable entities must surrender additional LGCs in a future year to cover all or part of the amount of certificate shortfall for which they initially paid the shortfall charge.

-A refund on the shortfall charge paid may only be claimed if:
+A refund on a paid shortfall charge may only be claimed if:

 Refunds are not available for small-scale technology certificate shortfall charges.

-Refunds are only allowed during the ‘allowable refund period’.
-Assuming entities meet their annual lodgement dates and pay their shortfall on time, this period will generally be a two year window, commencing a year after the shortfall charge was incurred.
+Refunds may only be claimed during the ‘allowable refund period’.
+This period will generally be a two year window, commencing a year after the shortfall charge was incurred, assuming entities meet their annual lodgement dates and pay their shortfall on time.

-The allowable refund period starts the day after the liable entity lodges its large-scale generation shortfall statement (including a zero shortfall statement) for the year following the year for which the shortfall charge was incurred.
+The allowable refund period starts the day after the liable entity lodges its large-scale generation shortfall statement (reporting no certificate shortfall) for the year following the year for which the shortfall charge was incurred.

-For example, if the shortfall charge that the refund is sought for applies to the 2016 assessment year, the allowable refund period would start on the day after the 2017 assessment year large-scale generation shortfall statement is lodged – generally by 14 February 2018.
+For example, for a refund of 2016 assessment year shortfall charges, the allowable refund period would start on the day after the 2017 assessment year large-scale generation shortfall statement is lodged – generally by 14 February 2018.

 The allowable refund period ends three years after the liable entity paid the shortfall charge.
 Where this day falls on a weekend or public holiday, the end date will become the next business day.
 For example, if the liable entity paid its 2016 shortfall on 9 February 2017, the allowable refund period will end on 10 February 2020.

-For example, if, in 2018, a liable entity plans to claim a refund on its 2016 shortfall charge, it could only do so if it fully met its 2017 liability through the surrender of large-scale generation certificates.
+For example, if, in the 2018 calendar year, a liable entity plans to claim a refund on its 2016 shortfall charge, it could only do so if it fully met its 2017 liability through the surrender of LGCs.
 The liable entity would not be eligible to claim a refund if it carried forward less than 10 per cent of its 2017 liability, to 2018.

-A liable entity that has met the eligibility requirements for claiming a refund can make the claim by surrendering additional large-scale generation certificates to clear all or part of the shortfall.
+A liable entity that has met the eligibility requirements for claiming a refund can make the claim by surrendering additional LGCs to clear all or part of the shortfall.
 The liable entity can then request a refund of that shortfall charge (less an administration fee).